chwilko/median_filter/README.md

 ## General info
-Package implement Producer - Consumer design pattern with a small extension.
+Package implements Producer - Consumer design pattern with a small extension.
 This extension is Broker.

-Producer produce data for the queue;
+Producer produces data for the queue;
-Consumer consume data from the queue;
+Consumer consumes data from the queue;
 Broker uses data from the first queue to add to the second queue.

-Moreover, are implemented special Broker - MedianFilter and special Consumer - Recorder.
+Moreover, package implements a special case of Broker (MedianFilter) nad a special case of Consumer (Recorder).

 ### MedianFilter
-MedianFilter takes array resize them and applies it median filter.
+MedianFilter takes an array, resize it and applies median filter.

 ### Recorder
-Recorder save arrays as pictures.
+Recorder saves arrays as a pictures.

 ## Installation